 - Stop eating mycotoxins which also impact gut flora.

-- Consume MCT oil to keep excess gut bacteria and fungi at bay (Complete post to explain more about this will be published in the near future).
+- Consume XCT oil to keep excess gut bacteria and fungi at bay (Complete post to explain more about this will be published in the near future).